-Admission to the program requires review and recommendation by the director of the program via a personal interview.
+Admission to the program requires review and recommendation by the director of the program.
 All undergraduate prerequisites and/or transfer work must be approved by the director of the program and the dean of graduate studies.

 Gifted and Talented Education (GIED)